jJoshi1812/Medical-Treatment-Using-ML/README.md

 Currently this interpretation of genetic mutations is being done manually.
 This is a very time-consuming task where a clinical pathologist has to manually review and classify every single genetic mutation based on evidence from text-based clinical literature.

-We need to develop a Machine Learning algorithm that, using this knowledge base as a baseline, automatically classifies genetic variations.
+We need to develop a Machine Learning algorithm that, using this knowledge base as a baseline, automatically classifies.